opengeospatial/CRS-JSON-Encoding/uml2json/ReadMe.md

 Further comments regarding the encoding:

-* Default value for tagged value `inlineOrByReference` for association roles is 'inlineOrByReference', so that experiments can be made with encoding all JSON objects inline (or by reference).
+* Default value for association roles is `inlineOrByReference', so that experiments can be made with encoding all JSON objects inline (or by reference).
 * Since no JSON Schema definitions exist for some of the external schema types used in ISO 19111 (`MD_Identifier`, `DQ_PositionalAccuracy`, `DirectPosition`, `EX_Extent`, `CI_Citation`, `TM_ReferenceSystem`),